withvoid/react-cli/proposal.md

 **Note:** *If your code is in src/ folder, this command will assume that there is a App.js file inside that src folder and add those 3 routes in your application*

 >Again the purpose of this CLI is to make your code as easy as possible.

+## Strategy [Marketing]:

+- Initially write content through publications on Medium
+- Get feedback from community via twitter
+- Make vlogs on youtube
+- Implement in our own projects 'dog fooding` If it's good for us then make it public for others.